Images of Release from Custody: “Karsten Speck Strolls to Freedom”

 The plaintiff is a well-known actor and presenter.
-The defendant reported in the "Bild" newspaper published by it under the headline "Here Karsten Speck saunters into freedom" that the plaintiff, who had been sentenced to 2 years 10 months imprisonment, had already left the prison for one day two weeks after entering prison.
-He had proven himself suitable to serve the sentence in open prison.
-The article is illustrated with two photos showing the plaintiff walking on the street and getting into a car, which were taken in the situation described.
-The plaintiff seeks an injunction against the republication of the photographs.
+The defendant reported in its newspaper “Bild”, under the headline “Here Karsten Speck Strolls into Freedom”, that the plaintiff, who had been sentenced to a prison term of 2 years and 10 months, had already left the correctional facility for one day two weeks after commencing his sentence.
+He had proven suitable for serving his sentence in open prison.
+The article is illustrated with two photographs showing the plaintiff walking on the street and getting into a car, taken in the described situation.
+The plaintiff seeks an injunction against the renewed publication of the images.

-The Regional Court upheld the action.
-On appeal by the defendant, the Kammergericht dismissed the action because the photos were portraits from the area of contemporary history and the justified interests of the plaintiff were not violated by the print.
+The Regional Court granted the claim.
+Upon the defendant's appeal, the Higher Regional Court dismissed the claim, on the grounds that the photographs were images from contemporary history and that the plaintiff's legitimate interests were not violated by their publication.

-The VI.
-Civil Senate of the Federal Court of Justice, which is responsible for press law (in this case: the right to one's own image).
-The Federal Court of Justice (Bundesgerichtshof, BGH), which is responsible for press law (in this case: the right to one's own image), upheld this judgement.
-It was true that the publication of the pictures represented a considerable encroachment on the plaintiff's right of personality, as his misconduct had once again been made public.
-However, as a result of the necessary balancing of the plaintiff's rights and the defendant's freedom of the press, the plaintiff's right of personality had to take a back seat.
-The public's interest in information, which was protected by the freedom of the press, appeared to be more important.
-The article, the content of which was not objected to by the plaintiff, raised in particular the question of whether the plaintiff, as a celebrity, received preferential treatment in prison; here, the press performed its important function as a "public watchdog".
-There was no legitimate interest on the part of the plaintiff to prevent the photos from being printed.
-The publication had not impaired the plaintiff's resocialisation, he had not been unreasonably harassed by the taking of the pictures.
+The VI Civil Senate of the Federal Court of Justice, responsible for, among other things, press law (here: the right to one's own image), ultimately upheld this judgment.
+While the publication of the images constituted a significant infringement of the plaintiff's personal rights, as his misconduct had been publicly disclosed once again, as a result of the necessary balancing of the plaintiff's rights against the defendant's freedom of the press, the plaintiff's personal rights had to yield.
+The public's interest in information, protected by freedom of the press, appeared to be more significant.
+The article, whose content was not disputed by the plaintiff, specifically raised the question of whether the plaintiff, as a celebrity, received preferential treatment in prison; the press was fulfilling its important function as a “public watchdog” in this instance.
+There was no legitimate interest on the part of the plaintiff to prevent the publication of the photos nonetheless.
+For example, the publication had not hindered the plaintiff's resocialization, nor had he been unreasonably harassed by the taking of the pictures.

 © Goldberg Attorneys at Law, Wuppertal-Solingen 2008